mrmoxon/mrmoxon.github.io/_posts/2023-04-02-pervasive-intelligence.md

 recommended: false
 ---

-This is the first part of my [Pervasive Intelligence series](/leverage/2023/04/02/three-stages-of-agi.html).
+This is the first part of my [Pervasive Machines series](/leverage/2023/04/02/three-stages-of-agi.html).

 ### Contents